neondatabase/website/content/docs/use-cases/platforms.md

 ---
 title: Neon for Platforms
-subtitle: Enable your users to create their own isolated Postgres databases
+subtitle: Integrate Neon and enable your users to create their own isolated Postgres databases
 enableTableOfContents: true
 updatedOn: '2024-09-08T12:44:00.894Z'
 ---